AhmadDzakiN/online-store-api/README.md

 - A customer can only checkout products with the quantity the same as in his/her cart & cart items.
 - A customer can own only one address.
 - A customer can own only one active cart (not cart item).
-- A valid password have a minimum 6 characters.
+- A valid password have a minimum 6 characters and can be a combination of anything.
 - Delete product endpoint is just only to delete a product/cart item in the cart.
 So it will not empty the cart.
 - Get products by category is the user has seen the product category list page and when selected, the frontend will only send the category ID.
 - In the registration process, there is a process for creating a cart for the first time for the user which is carried out asynchronously. if it fails, it can be handled at the add product endpoint.